Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: Introduction

-In this paper, to overcome the above challenges, a novel RIS-assisted ISAC system is proposed, where a base station (BS) equipped with a uniform linear array (ULA) performs sensing of two unmanned aerial vehicle (UAV) targets while simultaneously establishing reliable communication links with the users through an RIS mounted on the legitimate UAV.
-The system model considers security threats posed by an eavesdropper UAV target that intercepts wireless communication signals while a malicious RIS, mounted on the eavesdropper UAV, attempts to disrupt the users' communication by launching random interference attacks.
-To investigate this dual-threat scenario, including both an eavesdropper UAV and a malicious RIS, a semi-definite relaxation (SDR)-based two-stage optimization algorithm is developed to determine the transmit beamforming matrix of the BS and the reflection coefficients of the legitimate RIS such that the system secrecy rate is maximized.
-The system performance is evaluated through computer simulations by analyzing the communication subsystem with the users' secrecy rate and the sensing subsystem with the sensing signal-to-interference ratio (SINR) of UAV targets and their Cramer-Rao bounds (CRBs) for the two-dimensional (2D) angle of departures (AoDs) estimations.
-The major contributions of this study can be summarized as follows: \begin{itemize} \item A dual target-mounted RISs-assisted secure ISAC system is considered, where one UAV target both acts as an eavesdropper to intercept the communication between the BS and the users and launches random interference attacks using the malicious RIS to disrupt the user communication links.
-To remedy the eavesdropper attacks, an RIS mounted on the legitimate UAV is utilized to enhance the system secrecy rate while satisfying the sensing performance requirements. \item The optimization problem for the proposed system model is formulated to maximize the system secrecy rate while guaranteeing achievable sensing performance under the attacks of both eavesdropping and malicious RIS interference.
-To address this challenge, an SDR-based two-stage solution is developed to optimize both the transmit beamforming matrix of the BS and the phase shift coefficients of the legitimate RIS. \item As a communication performance metric, the sum secrecy rate of the legitimate users is investigated through extensive computer simulations.
-For sensing performance, the SINR of UAV targets is analyzed, and the CRB is derived to estimate the 2D AoDs of UAV targets. \item The simulation results demonstrate the effectiveness of the proposed algorithm, showing a notable performance improvement in the secrecy rate of the communication users while simultaneously enhancing key sensing performance metrics, namely SINR and CRB. \end{itemize}
+In this paper, to overcome the above challenges, a novel RIS-assisted ISAC system is proposed, where a BS performs sensing of two unmanned aerial vehicle (UAV) targets while simultaneously establishing reliable communication links with the users through an RIS mounted on the legitimate UAV.
+The system model considers security threats posed by an eavesdropper UAV target that intercepts wireless communication signals while a malicious RIS, mounted on the eavesdropper UAV, attempts to disrupt the users' communication by launching interference attacks.
+The major contributions of this study can be summarized as follows: \begin{itemize} \item A dual target-mounted RISs-assisted secure ISAC system is considered, where one UAV target both acts as an eavesdropper to intercept the communication between the BS and the users and launches interference attacks using the malicious RIS to disrupt the user communication links. \item {The malicious RIS interference is assumed to encompass both random attacks and a worst-case scenario, in which the malicious RIS-mounted UAV is assumed to have perfect knowledge of the CSI and the transmit beamforming matrix of the legitimate BS.} \item { To mitigate the eavesdropping and malicious RIS interference threats, an optimization problem is formulated under the assumption of imperfect eavesdropper CSI at the BS.
+The transmit beamforming matrix of the BS and the phase shift coefficients of a legitimate RIS mounted on a legitimate UAV are optimized to maximize the system secrecy rate while ensuring that the sensing performance requirements are satisfied.} To address this challenge, a semi-definite relaxation (SDR)-based two-stage solution is developed. \item As a communication performance metric, the sum secrecy rate of the legitimate users is investigated through extensive computer simulations.
+For sensing performance, beampattern gain, signal-to-interference-plus-noise ratio (SINR) of UAV targets is analyzed, and the Cramer-Rao bound (CRB) is derived to estimate the two-dimensional (2D) angle of departures (AoDs) of UAV targets. {Moreover, a worst-case malicious RIS interference scenario is investigated, where the malicious RIS-mounted UAV eavesdropper is assumed to have perfect knowledge of the transmit beamforming matrix of the BS and the CSI of both the BS and the legitimate users.} \item Through comprehensive simulation results, the effectiveness of the proposed algorithm is demonstrated, showing notable performance improvements in the secrecy rate of the communication users while simultaneously enhancing key sensing performance metrics, namely the SINR and the CRB. {Furthermore, comparisons against a benchmark scheme \cite{benchmark} are provided to further assess the performance and robustness of the proposed approach under more challenging and demanding threat conditions. } \end{itemize}

 The rest of the paper is organized as follows.
 Section II introduces the proposed UAV-mounted RIS-assisted secure ISAC framework.
 In Section III, the problem formulation for beamforming design and legitimate RIS phase optimization is provided.
 Section IV provides the performance evaluation for both the communication and sensing subsystems, and Section V concludes the paper.